 A Leader in the Creation of the International Human Rights Framework

 The United States was an early leader in developing international human rights law, both in the drafting and adoption of the Universal Declaration of Human Rights (UDHR) in 1948, and by playing a prominent role at the Nuremberg International Military Tribunals.
-However, in the 1950s, conflicting foreign policy interests during the Cold War led the U.S. to withdraw its support for, and sometimes directly oppose the international human rights system.
+However, since the 1950s, foreign policy and domestic interests have repeatedly led the U.S. to withdraw its support for, and sometimes directly oppose the international human rights system.

-During the Trump administration, the United States accelerated its decline in the protection of human rights at home and abroad.
-The extrajudicial killings of Black Americans and state violence in communities of color continues unabated, and we have seen an unprecedented scale of inhumane detention and family separation of migrants and asylum seekers at the U.S. border.
-Meanwhile, the government’s continued refusal to hold U.S. officials accountable for their roles in war crimes and torture in connection with the war in Afghanistan took a dramatic turn with the sanctioning of members of the International Criminal Court’s Office of the Prosecutor for its investigations into war crimes in Afghanistan.
+Today, the United States continues its decline in the protection of human rights at home and abroad.
+The extrajudicial killings of Black Americans and state violence in communities of color continues unabated.
+The U.S. military has been deployed to suppress protest in American cities.
+We have seen an unprecedented scale of arrest, inhumane detention, and removals of migrants across the country.
+Non-white Americans have been targeted for arrest by federal immigration agents.
+During the first Trump administration, the government’s continued refusal to hold U.S. officials accountable for their roles in war crimes and torture in connection with the war in Afghanistan took a dramatic turn with the sanctioning of members of the International Criminal Court’s Office of the Prosecutor for its investigations into war crimes in Afghanistan.
+The second Trump administration has taken that a step further, sanctioning senior prosecutors and judges at the ICC, as well as civil society organizations supporting the ICC’s work on war crimes in Palestine and other country situations.

 CJA works on only a small fraction of the human rights issues in the United States and is privileged to partner with and work alongside many of others in the struggle to hold the United States to its international human rights obligations at home and abroad.